dortania/OpenCore-Install-Guide/AMD/zen.md

 ::: tip Info

-This is where you'll add SSDTs for your system, these are very important to **booting macOS** and have many uses like [USB maps](https://dortania.github.io/OpenCore-Post-Install/usb/), [disabling unsupported GPUs](../extras/spoof.md) and such.
-And with our system, **it's even required to boot**.
-Guide on making them found here: [**Getting started with ACPI**](https://dortania.github.io/Getting-Started-With-ACPI/)

 | Required SSDTs | Description |
 | :--- | :--- |
 | **[SSDT-EC-USBX](https://dortania.github.io/Getting-Started-With-ACPI/)** | Fixes both the embedded controller and USB power, see [Getting Started With ACPI Guide](https://dortania.github.io/Getting-Started-With-ACPI/) for more details. |
 | **[SSDT-CPUR](https://github.com/naveenkrdy/Misc/blob/master/SSDTs/SSDT-CPUR.dsl)** | Fixes CPU definitions with B550 and A520 motherboards, **do not use** if you don't have an AMD B550 or A520 system.
 You can find a prebuilt here: [SSDT-CPUR.aml](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-CPUR.aml) |

- Note that you **should not** add your generated `DSDT.aml` here, it is already in your firmware.
-So if present, remove the entry for it in your `config.plist` and under EFI/OC/ACPI.

-For those wanting a deeper dive into dumping your DSDT, how to make these SSDTs, and compiling them, please see the [**Getting started with ACPI**](https://dortania.github.io/Getting-Started-With-ACPI/) **page.** Compiled SSDTs have a **.aml** extension(Assembled) and will go into the `EFI/OC/ACPI` folder and **must** be specified in your config under `ACPI -> Add` as well.

 :::

-### Delete

-This blocks certain ACPI tables from loading, for us we can ignore this.

-### Patch

-This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
-For us, our patches are handled by our SSDTs.
-This is a much cleaner solution as this will allow us to boot Windows and other OSes with OpenCore

-### Quirks

-Settings relating to ACPI, leave everything here as default as we have no use for these quirks.

 ## Booter

 ![Booter](../images/config/config-universal/amd-zen-booter.png)

 This section is dedicated to quirks relating to boot.efi patching with OpenRuntime, the replacement for AptioMemoryFix.efi

-### MmioWhitelist

-This section is allowing spaces to be passthrough to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`

 ### Quirks